YulinLi98/INDE_577_Repo/Supervised_Learning/Linear_Regression/README.md

 This folder contains the implementation of Linear Regression Single Neuron Model.

 ## File Description
 In 'Linear_Regression.ipynb' file, I first introduced the concept of regression algorithm and linear regression model.
 Then I illustrated the model algorithm, which is a single neuron model with the stochastic gradient descent in order to solve the linear regression problem.
-At last, I built the 'SingleNeuron' Class by scratch and implemented it on the CVDs dataset.
+At last, I implemented linear regression model on the CVDs dataset.

 Outline:
 - Introduction